| |

 If you don’t want to open up a new bank account, then Qapital can help you reach savings goals.
 Once you have the Qapital App installed and a bank account (or in my case three) connected you set up a goal or goals.
 I currently have two, one to save for taxes #selfemployed and one to save for spending money when I travel hack my way to Paris.
 Then you set savings rules for each of your goals.

 For example, I have a round up to the nearest $2 rule, a guilty spending rule -when I buy Dominos, and a savings rule for every time I hit my step goal with FitBit.
-There are tons of different savings rules you can set up and the best part is Qapital is free to use.
+There are tons of different savings rules you can set up to make saving easy.
 Bonus, when you use my link you’ll get $5 after your first savings.

 How to Budget